 Grip wax is designed to help grip the dart and works well when on stage and you are hot.
 Any moister on the fingers can mean the dart is released prematurely.
 Grip wax helps prevent this from happening.
 Some players use wax as shown while other prefer chalk.

-Dart point sharpeners a handy thing to have amongst your accessories however personally I prefer a large sharpening stone not the mini pocket sharpener as shown.
+Dart point sharpeners a handy thing to have amongst your accessories however personally I prefer a large sharpening stone, not the mini pocket sharpener as shown.

 Trident point defectors are designed to go over your dart point.
 They are pushed to the base of the point adjacent to your dart barrel and these can mean the difference between your dart hitting the dart of another dart and falling to the ground or deflecting and hitting the board.
 A personal choice here because some players use them others don’t.

 Mini rubber ‘O’ Rings are essential if you play with aluminium or steel shafts.
-Metal shafts will constantly undo if they are not fixed with a ‘O’ Ring of a rubber glue.
+Metal shafts will constantly undo if they are not fixed with an ‘O’ Ring of a rubber glue.
 Rubber fixing glues are available from some dart suppliers.

 Spare Soft-tips, you will need these if you play soft-tip darts.
 They come in a few sizes small med and large again personal preference.